What Defines a Group?

-Groups of friends or extended family traveling together is a growing trend.
-There's even a catchy term for this trend called "togethering."
+There's even a catchy term for groups of friends or extended family traveling together, "togethering."
 Yet there's no universal travel industry definition for groups.
-Airlines define a group as 10 or more people traveling on the same itinerary; hotels define a group as 10 or more rooms (which can hold 20 or more people).
+Airlines typically define a group as 10 or more people traveling on the same itinerary; hotels often define a group as 10 or more rooms (which can hold 20 or more people).
 Cruise ships vary, too.

-Groups redefined: Today, the travel industry looks at groups as having the same airplane itinerary or block of hotel rooms.
+Groups redefined: The travel industry generally looks at groups as having the same airplane itinerary or block of hotel rooms.
 Yet if friends or family depart from different cities or at different times, even stay at different places (Jim might stay with his friend, while the rest rent rooms at various places) the travel industry doesn't count them as a group.

-- Because travelers going on the same trip may leave at different times, depart from different airports or cities, and stay at different places upon arrival, this doesn't mean they aren't a group of friends or family vacationing together.
-TripHub allows groups flexibility to define their own trip by creating dates and sharing itineraries all on the same trip home page.
+Because travelers going on the same trip may leave at different times, depart from different airports or cities, and stay at different places upon arrival, this doesn't mean they aren't a group of friends or family vacationing together.

-- Beyond blocks of hotel rooms and blocks of seats on a flight, there are many other unmet needs for groups planning trips such as tracking money owed for shared expenses, inviting people and getting RSVPs, sharing itinerary information, discussing hotel options, and other planning parts of trips.
-TripHub also helps solve these problems by offering tools to simplify the group travel planning process.
+Beyond blocks of hotel rooms and blocks of seats on a flight, there are many other unmet needs for groups planning trips such as tracking money owed for shared expenses, inviting people and getting RSVPs, sharing itinerary information, discussing hotel options, and other planning parts of trips.

-- Group discount myths exist.
+Group discount myths exist.
 There are a number of factors that impact the availability of discounts when groups are traveling together or are staying in the same hotel.
 Do't assume that just getting the right size group together automatically entitles you to discounts.
-Look for a post on this topic soon.